 Businesses can forecast orders in the short-term, medium-term, and long-term.

 Short-term means less than one year; it includes seasonal sales like holiday shopping around the same time of year (for example, Thanksgiving and Christmas).

 Medium-term is between one and two years into the future.

 Long-term refers to anything more than two years away from now.

 Below are a few related terminologies you need to know before proceeding further.

 It can also help businesses optimize their supply chain and ensure enough products to meet customer orders.

 One of the most important aspects of demand planning is predicting future demand.
-This can be done in various ways, such as analyzing historical data, considering market trends, and examining consumer interests.
+This can be done in various ways, such as by analyzing historical data, considering market trends, and examining consumer interests.

-It’s crucial to understand future demand to adequately plan for it and ensure that your supply chain can meet needs.
+Understanding future demand is crucial to adequately plan for it and ensure that your supply chain can meet needs.
 You can make better production planning, inventory control, and marketing decisions with accurate forecasts.

 It is essential because it helps businesses understand and forecast customer demand.
 This information can decide what products to produce and how many to keep on hand.

 It also helps businesses identify trends and change their manufacturing or marketing strategies accordingly.